 Frustrated but undeterred, the captain pointed the empty Caribee back across the Atlantic toward Brazil, where he knew of a small island town off the coast of Para.
 There he anchored and went ashore.

 The captain told the villagers he had a proposition.
 His ship was loaded with raw materials.
 If they would put themselves to work building cabinets, harvesting coffee, fruit and lumber, he would buy all they could produce and sell it abroad.
 He would become their exclusive trading gateway to the world.

 After several days, the captain put his real plans into action.
 He invited the townspeople aboard the Caribee, drugged them with punch and chained them below decks.
-In all, 800 to 1,200 people of the village were captured and taken aboard the Caribee for Cuba.
+In all, he captured 800 to 1,200 people of the village and took them aboard the Caribee for Cuba.

 The Clipper Ship vs. The British Navy

-By 1852 the British Navy was actively patrolling the waters of the Atlantic trying to stop the slave trade.
+By 1852 the British Navy actively patrolled the waters of the Atlantic trying to stop the slave trade.
 But the captain of the Caribee gambled that even the speedy British Navy was no match for his ship.